 A relative who occasionally visits a resident of Atascocita Forest

 A visiting friend of a resident

 Residents of Atascocita Forest without their own pool tag(s) may not be the guest(s) of a resident with a pool tag

 Pool tags must be checked by attending staff before admittance.

 Pool users must obey lifeguards and other supervisory personnel.
 Talking with lifeguards while on duty is prohibited.

-Any child 9 years of age or younger must be accompanied by the child's parent or a person 18 years of age or older.
-Children between the ages of 9 and 12 may enter the pool unaccompanied by an adult if they have passed the swim test.
+Any child 16 years of age or younger must be accompanied by the child's parent or a person 17 years of age or older.
+Children under the age of 17 may not enter the pool if unaccompanied by an adult.

 Parents are responsible for their children and guests in the pool / splashpad area.